rosslight/Darp.Utils/src/Darp.Utils.Messaging/README.md

 </div>

-You should use this packet if you want
+You should use this packet if you
-- Events that can be subscribed to by a specific type
+- want events that can be subscribed to by a specific type
-- Support for ref-like messages (>= net9.0)
+- require support for ref-like messages (>= net9.0)
-- a very slim library
+- want a very slim library
+- have a few, long-living subscribers with a high message throughput
+- have a lot of different message types

-This package is not for you
+This package is not for you if you
 - need async handling
 - do not want source generation
 - additional features
+- have thousands of subscribers at once that are not expecting an event

 ## Usage